-• Should lock bicycles on the bike rack, and store rollerblades, skateboards or scooters in their locker, backpack or school designated area The school is not responsible for any lost or damaged personal items.
+- Should lock bicycles on the bike rack, and store rollerblades, skateboards or scooters in their locker, backpack or school designated area The school is not responsible for any lost or damaged personal items. - Are reminded that walk and roll shoes, skateboards etc. are not allowed to be ridden in the school.